demisto/content/Packs/Fortimail/Integrations/Fortimail/README.md

 ### fortimail-ldap-group-list

 ***
 List LDAP profiles.
-LDAP groups lets to allow match email addresses as sender or recipients with the LDAP profile authentication in the Access control rule configuration and is the authentication profile in case the authentication type in IP policy is LDAP. if an name is given, the command will return the information about the wanted LDAP profile.
-Mainly used in the configuration of Access control rule and the IP policy.
+LDAP groups lets to allow match email addresses as sender or recipients with the LDAP profile authentication in the access control rule configuration and is the authentication profile in case the authentication type in IP policy is LDAP.
+If a name is given, the command will return the information about the specified LDAP profile.
+Mainly used in the configuration of access control rule and the IP policy.

 #### Base Command